leonid-shevtsov/headless/README.md

 # Headless [![Travis CI status](https://secure.travis-ci.org/leonid-shevtsov/headless.png)](http://travis-ci.org/leonid-shevtsov/headless)

 Headless is *the* Ruby interface for Xvfb.
-It allows you to create a headless display straight from Ruby code, hiding some low-level action.
+It allows you to create a headless display straight from Ruby code, hiding the low-level action.
 It can also capture images and video from the virtual framebuffer.
+For example, you can record screenshots and screencasts of your failing integration specs.

 I created it so I can run Selenium tests in Cucumber without any shell scripting.
 Even more, you can go headless only when you run tests against Selenium.
 Other possible uses include pdf generation with `wkhtmltopdf`, or screenshotting.

-Documentation is available at [rdoc.info](http://rdoc.info/projects/leonid-shevtsov/headless)
+Documentation is available at [rubydoc.info](http://www.rubydoc.info/gems/headless)

 [Changelog](https://github.com/leonid-shevtsov/headless/blob/master/CHANGELOG)